Frequently Asked Questions Buteyko USA

 Answer: The cost will vary according to the number of sessions required.
 A typical cost ranges from 300 to 500 dollars.

-Answer: Yes, Buteyko practitioner Patrick McKeown provides courses by Skype to clients throughout the world.
+Answer: Yes, Buteyko instructor Patrick McKeown provides courses by Skype to clients throughout the world.
 The program is provided on a one to one basis, of four one hour consultations each held about one week apart.
 Further information on Buteyko Skype online courses by Patrick McKeown is available from here.
 The cost for the entire Buteyko Skype program including download DVD, manual is 250 USD.

 Question: I would like to learn the Buteyko Method to teach to others.